 High street staffing agencies are often in high footfall areas.
-Adverts in their shop windows can attract a lot of attention, and they have a vast social media following.
+Adverts in their shop windows attract a lot of attention, and they often have a vast social media following.
 These kinds of agencies are usually nationally recognisable names within the jobs market.
-Frequently agencies have job boards, which enable them to reach a vast number of job seekers quickly.
+Frequently such agencies have job boards, which enable them to reach a vast number of job seekers quickly.

 A recruitment agency approach to staffing centres primarily around advertising jobs and finding suitable candidates to fill the roles.
 In short, they are fantastic for getting bums on seats – fast!

-Developing Long-Lasting Relationships with Clients and Candidates
+Developing Long-Term Relationships with Clients and Candidates

 The way agencies work, often prioritises speed over quality.
 Recruitment consultants, on the other hand, have a commitment to building stronger professional relationships with their clients.
 They take time to understand what the job requires, their business, their recruitment objectives and develop long-term working relationships.